Münchener Freiheit (band): 1991–present

 Although 1991 was a quiet year for the band, Zauner and Strobel were still active, releasing the album Living in the Sun under the name of Deuces Wild.
 The album was recorded in English with most of the lyrics written by Tim Touchton, who had worked with the band since Fantasy.

 Despite the moderate reception of Purpurmond, the band returned to the German Top 10 in 1992 with Liebe auf den ersten Blick, earning a Top 15 hit with the title track.
-The band also represented their country in the 1993 Eurovision Song Contest, finishing in 18^{th} place with their song, "Viel zu weit".
+The band also represented their country in the Eurovision Song Contest 1993, finishing in 18th place with their song, "Viel zu weit".
 The band returned a year later with the album Energie (1994), which gave them another Top 30 album in Germany, although their next two albums, Entführ' mich (1996) and Schatten (1998; with a sleeve design by Klaus Voormann), failed to chart at all.

 Leaving Sony Music for the EastWest label, the band moved towards conventional dance-pop on their next album, Freiheit die ich meine (2000).
 The album saw the band re-enter the German Top 50 following their two album absence.
 The band changed labels again to Koch International, releasing the albums Wachgeküsst (2002) and Geile Zeit (2004).
 Although these albums used a similar 'radio-friendly' formula to Freiheit die ich meine, both albums peaked in the lower regions of the German Top 100.

-Münchener Freiheit continue to record and tour, celebrating their 25^{th} anniversary with the Double CD retrospective Alle Jahre, Alle Hits (2005) and a new single, "Du bist das Leben".
+Münchener Freiheit continue to record and tour, celebrating their 25th anniversary with the Double CD retrospective Alle Jahre, Alle Hits (2005) and a new single, "Du bist das Leben".
 Stefan Zauner left the band in 2012 to pursue producing solo-albums; his latest CD is Zeitgefühl (2012).
 Tim Wilhelm replaced Zauner as a singer in the band.